tc39/proposal-decorators/README.md

 ### `@metadata`

-The `@metdata(key, value)` decorator is similar to [`@Reflect.metadata`](https://github.com/rbuckton/reflect-metadata): It allows the easy retrival of information which was stored by annotating the class.
+The `@metdata(key, value)` decorator is similar to [`@Reflect.metadata`](https://github.com/rbuckton/reflect-metadata): It allows the easy retrieval of information which was stored by annotating the class.
 The following examples are written in terms of the Reflect.metadata proposal, but you could imagine storing the metadata in any other form.

 ```mjs
 import { @metadata } from "./metadata.mjs";